martinfleis/clustergram/paper/paper.md

 2-cluster solution goes to cluster B of a 3-cluster solution, for example.
-This visualization uncovers the hierarchical nature of range-based series of clustering solutions and enables researchers to determine the optimal number of classes based on the illustrated behavior of observations as shown in figures \autoref{fig:mean}, and
+This visualization uncovers the hierarchical nature of range-based series of clustering solutions and enables researchers to determine the optimal number of classes based on the illustrated behavior of observations as shown in \autoref{fig:mean}, and
 \autoref{fig:pca} further explained below.

 The Python package presented in this paper provides tools to create and explore clustergrams in Python based on a number of built-in clustering algorithms but also on external input resulting from other algorithms.
-The API is organized around a single overarching `clustergram.Clustergram` class designed around scikit-learn's API style [@scikit-learn] with initialization of the class with the specification of arguments and the `fit` method, making it familiar to existing users of scikit-learn and similarly-designed packages.
+The API is organized around a single overarching `clustergram.Clustergram` class designed around scikit-learn's API style [@sklearn_api] with initialization of the class with the specification of arguments and the `fit` method, making it familiar to existing users of scikit-learn [@scikit-learn] and similarly-designed packages.
 In its core, the class expects a selection of a range of solutions to be tested (`k_range`) from 1 to N, a selection of clustering algorithm (`method`) and a specification of a backend used for computation.
 Here, `clustergram`